GramAddict/docs/configuration.md

    * use the command /getgroupid for getting your group id (you will get something like '-123456789')
    * save the chat-id in your telegram.yml (don't forget the minus (-) in front of the chat-id!)

-IMPORTANT: [telegram.yml](https://raw.githubusercontent.com/GramAddict/bot/master/config-examples/telegram.yml) (right-click on the link -> save as) must be in your account folder!
+IMPORTANT: [telegram.yml](https://raw.githubusercontent.com/GramAddict/bot/master/config-examples/telegram.yml) (if you don't have it right-click on the link -> save as) must be in your account folder!

-Example of how telegram.yml should looks like:
+Example of how telegram.yml should look like:
 ```
 telegram-api-token: 123456789:ABCDEFGHILMNOPQRSTUVZ-1AB2CD3
 telegram-chat-id: -123456789